happyuc-project/webu.py/docs/webu.huc.rst

     * Delegates to ``eth_mining`` RPC Method

-    Returns boolean as to whether the node is currently mining.
+    Returns boolean as to whhuc the node is currently mining.

     .. code-block:: python